Registration of a Food Premises

 The council will transfer some details from the application form to our Food Premises Register.
 The Register contains the food business trading name, address and the type of food activity carried out on the premises.
-The Food Premises Register is made available to the general public and can be found in our attached files section below.
+The Food Premises Register is made available to the general public and can be found below.

 Records of the other information provided will not be available to the public or disclosed outside of the council, local government departments or government agencies.
 The details will be used for the purpose of registration, enforcement and the protection of public funds.